 Our office also sponsors Explorer Post #699.
 The Explorer program allows young people the opportunity to explore a career in law enforcement while being mentored by volunteer deputies who instruct them on important topics such as leadership, public speaking and interpersonal skills.
 Explorer Post #699 has 80 active members, making it one of the largest Explorer groups in the state.

-Though his dedication to law enforcement is evident, what is often not as obvious is his dedication to the community.
-He currently serves on the Executive Board of Gwinnett Clean and Beautiful, the Board of Gwinnett Neighborhood Leadership and the Georgia Sheriff’s Association Legislative Committee.
-He has served on the Lawrenceville City Council, the Gwinnett County Merit Board, chaired and served on the Gwinnett County Airport Authority, served on the Lawrenceville Housing Authority and he has chaired the Drug Free Workplace Committee of the Georgia Association of Chiefs of Police.
-He was also a founding director of the Girls Club of Gwinnett and a graduate of Leadership Gwinnett.
-Growing up in Decatur, Butch benefitted from being a Cub Scout, Boy Scout and Explorer Scout and credits those programs with giving him a foundation for service.
-He continues to support these organizations to this day.
+Though his dedication to law enforcement is evident, what is often not so obvious is his dedication to the community.
+He currently serves on the Executive Board of Gwinnett Clean and Beautiful, and the Board of Gwinnett Neighborhood Leadership.
+He has also served on the Georgia Sheriff’s Association Legislative Committee, Lawrenceville City Council, Gwinnett County Merit Board, Gwinnett County Airport Authority, Lawrenceville Housing Authority, Drug Free Workplace Committee of the Georgia Association of Chiefs of Police and was a founding director of the Girls Club of Gwinnett and a graduate of Leadership Gwinnett.
+Growing up in Decatur, Sheriff Conway benefited from being a Cub Scout, Boy Scout and Explorer Scout.
+He credits those programs with giving him a foundation for service and continues to support those organizations to this day.

-Butch has two beautiful daughters, Jennifer Conway Clay and Regina Conway Cann, four adorable grandsons, a lovely granddaughter and, in his words, “two great sons-in-law”.
+Sheriff Conway has two beautiful daughters, Jennifer Conway Clay and Regina Conway Cann, four adorable grandsons, a lovely granddaughter and, in his words, “two great sons-in-law.”